 Object permanence is linked to the ability to form secure attachments with others.
 Babies who understand that a person exists, even when they are not present, are better able to form secure attachments with care-givers.
 This ability is known as “object constancy.”
 It may help people to form secure relationships, or “attachments,” throughout life.

 Studies have found clear associations between insecure attachment and people with ADHD.

-ADHD symptoms often persist into adulthood, according to the
+However, inattention and forgetfulness are medically-recognized symptoms of ADHD.
+These and other ADHD symptoms often persist into adulthood, according to the

 - forgetting daily tasks, such as paying bills, doing chores, or remembering to keep appointments